 Welcome to the Opioid Price Watch Project

-The goal is to generate awareness about access to opioids for legitimate medical use.
+The goal of OPW is to present information and generate awareness about availability and access to opioids for legitimate medical use.

 - Provide information on opioid availability globally;

 - Show opioid price patterns among regions and countries, as reflected in differences in treatment costs, affordability, and differences in prices as a ratio of the international reference price; and

 - Allow further analysis of the difficulties in availability and affordability of opioid analgesics and suggest possible strategies addressing the identified problems.